-Musicianship Exam for Theory Students: (Formerly Part C of the First Examination) will be given in the Fall on Saturday, September 17, 2016 and in the Spring on Saturday, February 18, 2017, 10am.
-Students will be assigned an exam time by Professor Straus.
+Musicianship Exam for Theory Students: (Formerly Part C of the First Examination) will be given in the Fall on Saturday, September 16, 2017 and in the Spring on Saturday, February 17, 2018, 10am.
+Specific times will be assigned by the DEO of Theory.
 This examination is required of all theory/analysis students and must be taken if necessary each semester until it is passed.
 Professors Rothstein and Burstein will administer the exam.
 For other questions about the content of the exam, contact Professor Rothstein.

 All doctoral candidates in Theory are required to pass the Musicianship Exam described below.
 This exam must be passed before the Second Exam is attempted.
 Students are expected to attempt at least part of the exam each semester until they have passed all of it.